-Your bedroom.
-It’s a refuge from daily stress, a place to hide from the kids and a nighttime sanctuary designed to encourage total rest and relaxation.
+Your bedroom is a refuge from daily stress, a place to hide from the kids, and a nighttime sanctuary designed to encourage total rest and relaxation.
 But is your bedroom really all that?
 If it is lacking in any of these areas your bedroom is not living up to its full potential.
 Don't worry, we have some clever and easy ways to transform your bedroom into the ultimate retreat that you’ll never want to leave.

 A theme is perfect when you’re decorating a child’s bedroom but adults need to steer clear of kitsch and instead focus more on creating a particular mood or style for the space.
 Your bedroom is the one room in your entire home that should reflect who you are and what you like.